-- Sarcomatoid is the least common of the major mesothelioma cell types, accounting for 10 to 20% of cases.
+Sarcomatoid is the least common cell type, accounting for 10 to 20% of cases.

-- The median survival is around 6 months.
+The average life expectancy is about 6 months.

 Sarcomatoid mesothelioma cells are most often found in pleural mesothelioma.
 Sarcomatoid mesothelioma is the least common of the major cell types, usually seen in about 10% to 20% of patients, and is considered to have the least favorable prognosis as it’s the most difficult to treat.
 It is also known as sarcomatous, diffuse malignant fibrous, and spindled mesothelioma.

 - Able to spread quicker than other cell types

 This cell type is referred to as sarcomatoid because it shares some characteristics with sarcomas, which are malignant diseases that have their origins from another major cell line, the mesenchymal type.
 Their appearance under the microscope is also referred to as spindle shaped.

 In general, sarcomatoid mesothelioma has a more aggressive growth rate compared to the epithelioid form, and the cells tend not to clump together as do epithelioid cells.
 This enables greater cancer cell mobility, a tendency to spread over large areas, and the ability to penetrate into the blood or lymph streams resulting in a greater risk of metastasis.
 Metastases may be to the opposite side of the chest, or to more distant body sites including liver, kidneys, thyroid and adrenal glands, and, rarely, the brain and central nervous system.

 - Transitional — This subtype is a plump, spindle-shaped cell that behaves like standard sarcomatoid cell types.